 Q13Are classes available online?

 Traditionally, our courses are offered in a classroom environment only, led by an IT expert who serves as the instructor.
 We have found the classroom setting critically important for supporting group discussions and hands-on practical labs that foster our students’ learning and understanding.
-Currently, we have classrooms in Charlotte, NC; Chicago; Minneapolis / St. Paul; Phoenix; Portland, OR; San Antonio; and San Diego.
+Currently, we have classrooms in Chicago and Minneapolis / St. Paul.
 Our partner Per Scholas offers a similar program in Atlanta, GA; Baltimore, MD; Boston, MA; Cincinnati, OH; Columbus, OH; Dallas, TX; Newark, NJ; New York, NY; and Washington, DC.

 Q14Am I too old for the program?No one is too old to pursue a career in IT, and IT-Ready accepts students ages 18 and up.
 Currently, the IT industry is experiencing a profound shortage of both workers and job candidates.
 What matters most to potential employers is not age but, rather, a person’s ability to learn, adapt and do good work.

 Q15What are the minimal application requirements?
 How does the selection process work?

 Students must possess a high school diploma or GED.
 People who are interested in our classes must submit a formal application, which is available online.

 Creating IT Futures staff will interview select applicants by phone to gauge their motivation and interest.
 Highly motivated and interested applicants will be asked to complete an online workplace personality assessment, which helps us better understand an applicant’s skills for working successfully within a professional environment.